 PCOS symptoms tend to be more pronounced in women who are on the heavier side.
 Strict weight management is the only way to ensure that your ovaries function normally.

-Healthy weight management can help reduce the risk of other long-term health issues that usually develop in association with PCOS.
+If you are overweight, shedding only 5% of the extra pounds may register significant relief from PCOS symptoms.
+(15)(16) Healthy weight management can help reduce the risk of other long-term health issues that usually develop in association with PCOS.